kikuomax/learn-aws-lambda/README.md

 You can examine logs in CloudWatch Logs.
 Its log group name should be `/aws/lambda/comprehend-s3`.
-They are retained forever by default, so I am going to change its retention period to a week to save storage.
+They are retained forever by default, so I changed its retention period to a week to save storage.

 ```bash
 aws logs put-retention-policy --log-group-name /aws/lambda/comprehend-s3 --retention-in-days 7